PScherling/Windows-OS-Annual-Media-Refresh/README.md

 by injecting the latest cumulative updates into the base installation media in a **safe, repeatable, auditable, and logged** way.

+My solution is inspired by this article from microsoft: https://learn.microsoft.com/en-us/windows/deployment/update/media-dynamic-update

 ---

 ## ✨ Features